 The more daily movement, especially in the form of aerobic exercise, also known as cardio, the more calories burned.

 The more calories you burn the better your metabolism functions.

 You can do this by going on a formal walk around your neighborhood5 or on a treadmill in the gym or at home.

 Another good way to add steps is by parking father away at stores while running errands or even doing laps in your home between tasks.

 The best way to track your steps is by using a step counter or a smartwatch.

 Adding in brisk walking most days of the week can boost calorie burn while being light and easy on your joints.

 This makes it easier to avoid any risk of injury for those new to adding in daily movement.

-In order to create a calorie deficit while still getting all the nutrients your body needs, such as macronutrients, vitamins, and minerals, consider a meal plan such as the sample below.
+To create a calorie deficit while still getting all the nutrients your body needs, consider a meal plan such as the sample below.

 This is a generalized, 1600-calorie meal plan to give you an idea of what a certain amount of food looks like.